-I, Maria Teresa T. Bautista, designated as Vice President, Controller of House of Investments, Inc., with contact number (632) 8815-9636 and office address at 9F Grepalife Building, 221 Sen. Gil Puyat Avenue, Makati City, 1200 Philippines do hereby certify the authenticity of the attached SEC 17-Q Quarterly Reports including attached consolidated financial statements for the periods ended March 31, 2020 and 2019 (unaudited) and December 31, 2019 (audited).
-We declare our commitment to submit physical versions of the exact same submitted documents to Securities and Exchange Commission once the state of public health emergency is lifted.
+I, Maria Teresa T. Bautista, designated as Vice President, Controller of House of Investments, Inc., with contact number (632) 8815-9636 and office address at 9F Grepalife Building, 221 Sen. Gil Puyat Avenue, Makati City, 1200 Philippines do hereby certify the authenticity of the attached SEC 17-Q Quarterly Reports including attached consolidated financial statements for the periods ended June 30, 2020 and 2019 (unaudited) and December 31, 2019 (audited).
+We declare our commitment to submit physical versions of the exact same submitted documents to Securities and Exchange Commission.